John Adams (drummer): Personal life and death

 John Joseph Adams was born in Cleveland in 1951.
 He attended both Saint Ignatius High School in Cleveland and Parma Senior High School in Parma, Ohio, where he played bass drum in band before graduating from high school in 1969.
 In 1975, he graduated from Cleveland State University.
-Three years later, he married Kathleen Murray, who he met at a game; they later divorced.
+Three years later, he married Kathleen Murray, whom he met at a game; they later divorced.

 Adams worked on computer systems for AT&T until being laid off in October 2016.
 In 1978, he began volunteering at Cleveland State University, where he taught an aquatics class for people with disabilities.
 Adams also volunteered his time as a member of the Kiwanis service club and the community emergency response team in his hometown and taught cardiopulmonary resuscitation and water safety.
 He lived in the Cleveland suburb of Brecksville, Ohio.

 Adams suffered from health issues beginning in December 2020, including emergency triple bypass surgery and thyroid issues.
 He died in Cleveland on January 30, 2023, at age 71.
 His funeral mass was held at the Cathedral of St. John the Evangelist in downtown Cleveland on February 4, 2023.
 Adams willed his bass drum to the team, and they sent a pair of his mallets to the National Baseball Hall of Fame and Museum in Cooperstown, New York.

 On August 24, 2023, the 50th anniversary of the first game Adams drummed at, the team announced that the bleachers at Progressive Field would be named for Adams starting in the 2024 season.